-Also, a sudden craving for starchy foods speaks of a deficiency of tryptophan.
-It is an amino acid responsible for the synthesis of serotonin – the “hormone of joy.”
+Also, a sudden craving for starchy foods speaks of tryptophan deficiency.
+It is an amino acid responsible for serotonin synthesis – the “hormone of joy.”
 So nothing is surprising in the fact that, for example, after parting with a loved one, we begin to lean on chocolate cookies.
 The body reduces the production of serotonin (and, accordingly, tryptophan); we are sad and depressed, which is why the body seeks “support” from the outside and finds it in pastry.
-Lack of amino acid leads to a bad mood, anxiety, and trouble sleeping.
+Lack of amino acids leads to a bad mood, anxiety, and trouble sleeping.
 Healthy sources of tryptophan are turkey, milk, eggs, cashews, walnuts, cottage cheese, and bananas.

 A sudden craving for salty food could mean we lack electrolytes.
 Electrolytes are water-soluble salt ions responsible for the conduction of electrical impulses in the body.
 It is necessary for regulating vital functions.
 Electrolytes include sodium, which comes from pickles, fish, olives, and cheese.
 Pickles additionally contain a lot of water, without which the functioning of electrolytes is impossible.